Skip to content

 This process is also relevant for indoor benches, especially those used in food preparation areas that can pick up dirt over time, again be sure to protect your working area by laying down old blankets or sheets where you can.

-1. Fill a bucket with warm water and mild soap.
-We don't recommend using washing-up liquid because this tends to contain abrasive detergents that can damage the wood.
+1. Fill a bucket with warm water and very mild soap.
+We don't recommend using washing-up liquid because this tends to contain abrasive detergents that can damage the wood and surface oils.

-2. Using a clean cloth, thoroughly wipe down the upper surfaces of your wooden bench
+2. Using a clean cloth (micro-fiber is good), thoroughly wipe down the upper surfaces of your wooden bench.
+Make sure to wipe it dry afterwards.

 3. Safely turn the bench upside down.
 Get a family member or friend to help you, especially if the bench is heavy, and wear appropriate footwear.

-4. Thoroughly wipe down the underside of your bench.
+4. Thoroughly wipe down the underside of your bench in the same manner.

 And that's it!

-Now you know how to clean your wooden bench, it's time to look into surface protection.
+Now you know how to clean your outdoor wooden bench, it's time to look into surface protection.

 Even the most durable wooden bench will eventually succumb to the elements.
 Outdoor benches clearly have the most need of protection due to their exposure to direct sunlight (and damaging UV rays), rain, snow, hail and extreme fluctuations in temperature and humidity.
 In addition to following the steps below, we recommend investing in a weatherproof cover.

-When looking at how to treat wooden benches, there are three main options: paint, varnish and finishing oil.
-Paints and varnishes both provide an exterior coating over the wood, with paint obviously changing its colour.
+When looking at how to treat wooden benches, there are three main options: paint, varnish and wood oils.
+Paints and varnishes form a surface layer over the wood, with paint changing its colour, but they are generally less suited to ageing timber than oils.

 Finishing oil penetrates the wood for a deeper form of protection.
 Some finishing oils (like teak oil) will darken the wood, while others (e.g. tung oil) are known for bringing out the wood's natural colour.